 Marsabit in itself is one of those places in northern Kenya one will never get enough of.
 Once, twice, numerous times is never enough.
 Everything from the amazing people to the beauty of their cultures.
 From its diverse cultures to the well preserved historical places like Koobi Fora, the travel list for Marsabit County is endless.

-When I heard about the cultural event, On 2016 and knowing how I am really attracted to cultures, I bent backward to ensure that I got to experience it.
+When I heard about the cultural event, On 2016 and knowing how I am really attracted to cultures, I bent backwards to ensure that I got to experience it.

-I have a lifetime encounter with these wonderful people of Northern Kenya and here is my story.
+I have a life time encounter with this wonderful people of Northern Kenya and here is my story.

-2017 Borana Cultural Festival went down in Gadamoji cultural center at outskirts of Marsabit town.
-The event attracted hundreds of people from all walks of life who came to catch a glamour on beautiful Borana culture.
+2017 Borana Cultural Festival went down in Gadamoji cultural centre at outskirts of Marsabit town.
+The event attracted hundreds of people from all walks of life who came to catch a glamour on beautiful borana culture.